Malar5717/19CS565-01-Display-a-Message-Box/README.md

-# 01 - "Hello World" Display a MEssage Box
+# 01 - "Hello World" Display a Message Box

 ## Aim
 To create an automation workflow in UiPath that uses an **Input Dialog** activity to take user input and display the result.